AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/definitions.rst

     y_intervals = [0,50,100]
     z_intervals = [0,15]

-There will be 8 different regions as a result:
+There will be 8 different regions as a result, (4 intervals in x * 2 intervals in y * 1 interval in z):

 .. code-block:: python